geeksforsocialchange/gfsc-v3/content/blog/2022/trans-dimension-accessibility-guide/index.md

 When we asked our collaborators for affirming or positive experiences they’ve had at events we heard _“The best I've had is mediocre.”_ We want to believe that this is not because of a lack of understanding and responsibility, but for a lack of guidance and resources.
 Hopefully this zine will help.

 We provide this as a free download but **if you are able to support us financially, our suggested donation for the e-zine is £3.** It is still in draft form but we wanted to share it as soon as possible to give people a chance to give us feedback.
-[The full text of this zine and latest version is here](/publications/trans-dimension-guide-to-inclusive-events).

 {{<kofi "Donate to help us make more free e-zines on trans and disabled liberation.">}}